Figuring out what your home loan balance is can be harder than a calculus exam.

 3. Payments may not be credited

 Loan servicers seem to have a separate “pocket” labeled “Suspense” into which they sometimes dump your payment.
 They’ve got your money, they just haven’t credited it to the amount you owe.
+The money is in “Suspense”.

 The only reason for putting funds in suspense that seems justified is when the payment is too little to make a full payment on the loan.
 Servicers don’t have to credit partial payments.